lnix1/utilities-dashboard/README.md

 1) To end the session, type 'Control + C' into the terminal running the server.
 2) To deactivate the virtual environment and return to base, type 'deactivate'.

+#### Note on the virtual environment supporting the project

+The virtual env. 'myvenv' is constructed to contain all dependencies for the stack.
+However, it may contain spurious packages imported during experimentation while building features to be added to the dashboard.
+In the final product, these spurious python packages will need to be removed.